Want to expand your practice into Japan? We are seeking UK law firms to join our business development mission to Japan from 17 - 18 February 2020.

 Business culture in Japan attaches a high degree of importance to personal relationships and a strong network of personal contacts is vital in the Japanese market.
 Joining the mission will be an opportunity for UK law firms to gain a better understanding of the Japanese legal services market, provide an insight into the opportunities available, and facilitate connections with firms in Japan.

-The two or three day programme will feature activities such as:
+The two day programme will feature activities such as:

 - A joint seminar with the Dai-Ichi Tokyo Bar Association